SunnySparks/HTML-Capstone-Project/README.md

 And there are 3 HTML files to explore:
 - Homepage
-- About (click on any link that mentions the word about)
+- About (click on any link that mentions the word about.
+Or click in the links down below)
-- Tickets (To access, click on any link that says the word tickets, or the buttons that says join us)
+- Tickets (To access, click on any link that says the word tickets, or the buttons that says join us.
+Or click in the links down below)

 ## Built With